 Composition over inheritance in OOP simple explanation

-Composition over inheritance is a recurring theme in object-oriented programming.
-Usually, it is explained in a very complex way, but today I will try to simplify it to the point where purists will hate me.
+Composition over inheritance is a recurring theme in object-oriented programming (OOP).
+Usually, it is explained in a very complex way, but today I will try to simplify so even a child can understand it, purists will hate me but I’m willing to pay the price.

-Let’s start, imagine you have a giant box of LEGO bricks, yes, those little plastic blocks that cause unimaginable pain when you step on them.
+Let’s start our composition over inheritance explanation.
+Imagine you have a giant box of LEGO bricks, yes, those little plastic blocks that cause unimaginable pain when you step on them.
 But, in this case, we won’t use them to cause pain but to build different types of cars.

 To build our tiny cars, there are two ways:

-So, composition over inheritance means that it’s often better to build things by putting smaller parts together rather than changing one big thing to make something new.
+So, in a nutshell, composition over inheritance means that it’s often better to build things by putting smaller parts together rather than changing one big thing to make something new.

 And put in an example using Python code we would get something like: